 The annual fee payable to each IRC member is \$25,000, and \$30,000 for the Chair, plus applicable taxes or other deductions.
 Expenses incurred by the members of the IRC in connection with performing their duties are also the responsibility of the Funds.
-For the financial year of the Funds ended December 31, 2023, the aggregate amount of fees and expenses paid to members of the IRC for the Funds was \$83,900 (including tax).
+For the financial years ended December 31, 2023 and December 31, 2024, the aggregate amount of fees and expenses paid to members of the IRC for the Funds were \$160,000 (plus applicable taxes).